AndreaCazares1412/Excel_Project-Dashboard/README.md

 ![GIF](images/5_Salary_Dashboard_Data_Validation.gif)

   ## Conclusion
-This dashboard was created to provide an overview of salary trends across various data-related job titles.
-Using data from the **[Excel for Data Analytics - Full Course by Luke Barousse](https://www.youtube.com/watch?v=pCJ15nGFgVg&t=5352s)**, this dashboard offers valuable insights that help users make informed decisions about their career paths.
+This dashboard was created to provide an overview of salary trends across various data-related job titles, it offers valuable insights that help users make informed decisions about their career paths.
 Through this project, I explored Excel's functionalities to understand how location and job type impact salaries, while reinforcing my knowledge and applying the skills I learned to create a useful and practical tool.

 **Acknowledgments**
-- This project was created as part of the "Excel for Data Analytics - Full Course" by Luke Barousse.
+- This project was created as part of the **[Excel for Data Analytics - Full Course by Luke Barousse](https://www.youtube.com/watch?v=pCJ15nGFgVg&t=5352s)**